How to Combine Two Columns in Google Sheets

 Can I combine more than two columns?

-How do I add a comma between combined values?
+Can I add punctuation between combined columns?

 Share on socials